Q: What do you call an acid with an attitude?

 - You will learn how material selection works.
 This is a skill you can apply in Praxis II and III, design teams, projects beyond first year, and more.

-- You will gain an appreciation for the practical applications of fundamental science.
-For example, you will understand why the handles of plastic bags elongate but do not break, even when supporting heavy loads.
+- You’ll gain an appreciation for the practical applications of fundamental science.
+For example, you’ll understand why plastic bag handles elongate but do not break, even when supporting heavy loads.
 You’ll also see how knowledge of electron energy levels and light emission can lead to better TV screens.